 Advanced Cleanup for Redevelopment (ACR)

 It is in the public interest and of substantial economic benefit to the State to provide an opportunity for site rehabilitation to be conducted on a limited basis at contaminated sites, in advance of the site’s priority ranking, to encourage redevelopment and facilitate property transactions or public works projects.
-Applications for AC at individual sites scheduled for redevelopment are not subject to the application period limitations or the requirement to pay 25 percent of the total cleanup cost or any cost-sharing commitment (except for what is required if funded by PCPP Program).
+Applications for AC at individual sites scheduled for redevelopment are not subject to the application period limitations or the requirement to pay 25% of the total cleanup cost or any cost-sharing commitment (except for what is required if funded by PCPP Program).
 Applications must be accepted on a first-come, first-served basis and are not subject to the ranking provisions of regular AC applications.
-Please see the Advanced Cleanup Program webpage for additional details.

 The Department may enter into contracts for a total of up to $30 million of AC work in each fiscal year.
 Up to $5 million of these funds may be designated by the department for ACR, however, each applicant or individual site scheduled for redevelopment may not approved for more than $1 million of cleanup activity in each fiscal year.
 A facility or applicant applying for AC does not limit the state funds spent on any one site except that each discharge is limited to funding limitations of the program that it is in.
 Any program specific funding cap will still apply and participation in AC cannot be used to raise a program cap (nor can the cost share be counted toward any required deductible).
 A facility of applicant who bundles multiple sites as noted above may not be approved for more than $5 million of cleanup activity each fiscal year.